-3 Reasons Why YOU Should Visit Isle of Mull in Scotland
+3 Reasons to Visit Isle of Mull Scotland

-The island can be accessed by ferry from 3 different points on mainland Scotland: Oban, Lochaline and Kilchoan.
+Mull Scotland can be accessed by ferry from 3 different points on the mainland: Oban, Lochaline and Kilchoan.
 Booking is not required on the ferries coming from Lochaline and Kilchoan, but you will need to book in advance if you’re planning to come by ferry from Oban, especially in the summer months.
-The journey from Oban to Craignure is 45 minutes; Kilchoan to Tobermory is 35 minutes; and the journey from Lochaline to Fishnish is only 15 minutes.
+The journey by ferry to Mull (Craignure) from Oban is 45 minutes; Kilchoan to Tobermory is 35 minutes; and the journey from Lochaline to Fishnish is only 15 minutes.
 All three ferries allow passengers to bring their vehicles on board for an additional fee.
 (If you have rented a car, be sure to check with the company you rented from to see if they allow their vehicles to go on a ferry.)
 For ferry times and ticket prices, visit the Calendonian MacBrayne website.

 Isle of Mull Provides Easy Access to Isle of Iona

-Very few vehicles are allowed on Isle of Iona, unless you have a permit, so most visitors will explore Iona by foot.
+Very few vehicles are allowed on Isle of Iona, unless you have a permit, so most visitors will explore Iona by walking.
 The island is only about a mile across (and 3 miles long), so it’s fairly easy to get around by foot!
-Just over 100 people call the island home and it is mostly residents who are able to bring their car to and from the island.
+Just over 100 people call the island home.
+It is mostly residents who are able to bring their car to and from the island.

-Its beautifully restored abbey is Iona’s biggest attraction.
+The beautifully restored Iona Abbey is this tiny island’s biggest attraction.
 Once you disembark from the ferry, follow the Pilgrims’ Street of the Dead to the abbey.

 The Benedictine monastery was founded in AD 563 by St Columba where it has remained a hub for religious activity for over 1,500 years.